puwei/DanielTakeshi.github.io/_posts/2016-01-16-ipython-jupyter-notebooks-and-matplotlib.md

 plot, I can start by importing the library: ```import matplotlib.pyplot as plt```, but then --- crucially --- I use the ```%matplotlib inline``` command.
 The reason for using that is so that when I write code to plot, and then execute it with a simple SHIFT-ENTER, the image will appear *directly under that code cell*.
-Here's a simple example (click to enlarge):
+Here's a simple example:

 <img src="{{site.url}}/assets/jupyter_1.png" alt="Jupyter_Image_1">